The Effects Of Brachial Plexus Injuries

-The National Institutes of Health classifies four categories of brachial plexus injuries:
+The National Institutes of Health recognizes four categories of brachial plexus injury:

 - Neuroma.
-If the brachial plexus nerve tears but heals itself, scar tissue can press on the nerve and limit your control or mobility in the hand, wrist, arm or should
+The brachial plexus nerve tears and heals itself, but scar tissue presses on the nerves and limits control or mobility in the shoulder, arm, wrist or hand.

 - Avulsion.
-In this, the most severe brachial plexus injury, the nerve is torn from the spinal column.
+The most severe type, in which the nerve is torn from the spinal column.

-Children with neuropraxia may need very little therapy, as this form of injury may fix itself.
-Children with avulsion or rupture injuries, however, will require surgery to fix the damage.
-If the surgery is not performed in time, the result could be permanent paralysis of the arm.
-In some cases, a full recovery is never possible.
+Children with neuropraxia may need only physical therapy to regain use of a limb; however, children with avulsion or rupture injuries most often need surgery to repair the damage.
+If surgery is not performed in time, or is unsuccessful, the result can be permanent paralysis of the arm.
+In avulsion cases, full recovery may be impossible.